openfisca/biryani/docs/source/tutorial2.rst

 >>> anything_to_float(42)
 (42.0, None)

-Add :func:`conv.cleanup_line <biryani1.baseconv.cleanup_line>` to strip spaces from string and convert it to None when empty:
+Add :func:`conv.cleanup_line <biryani.baseconv.cleanup_line>` to strip spaces from string and convert it to None when empty:

 >>> anything_to_float = conv.pipe(
 ...     conv.function(lambda value: value.decode('utf-8') if isinstance(value, str) else unicode(value)),